 They have a bright purple-red hue.
 The Italian method traditionelle is used to ferment these wines, which takes much care and attention.
 So, their flavor is unique.

 In the 1980s, Lambrusco became very popular, and the wine is now made in bulk.
 It usually has a light rose hue with delicate floral notes.
 It also has strong aromas of cherry, watermelon, violet, orange blossom, and mandarin orange.

-In the mountains of northern Italy originates a famous wine called Nebbiolo.
+Top Tip: In the mountains of northern Italy originates a famous wine called Nebbiolo.
 Like Barolo and Barbaresco wines, this red is made using Nebbiolo grapes.
 Like most wines from the Piedmont region, this one is also classified under the Denominazione di Origine Controllata e Garantia.

 Nebbiolo wine is light to drink and has a light scent too.
 But it also has strong hints of red fruit and rose.
 The taste is known to stick to your entire mouth: teeth, tongue, and gums.
 Some of the more unique flavor profiles are anise, cherry, coffee, and some earthiness.

 Many people like pairing Nebbiolo wine with a roasted lamb rack full of herbs, wild mushrooms, smoked duck, and spinach pasta.

 Italy has a rich history in winemaking, and time has not taken its toll on it.
 Today, they are still producing some of the most popular and loved wine styles.
 You won’t be able to pick a favorite if you haven’t tried them all, so pick one up from the store for your dinner party!